DeJong homers, Cards break away in 7th to beat D-Backs 7-1 - WHIZ News

 Carlson hit an RBI triple in the third for 1-0 lead.
 Right fielder Pavin Smith tried to make a diving catch on the ball and it rolled to the wall for Carlson’s third triple this season.

+“He’s continued to take good at-bats.
+He’s a guy who plays the game a little beyond his years,” Shildt said.
+“He understands what is called for.
+He’s a player with great awareness.
+He doesn’t give at-bats away.”

-The Diamondbacks tied it when Josh Rojas hit homered in the fifth to chase Wade LeBlanc.
+The Diamondbacks tied it when Josh Rojas homered in the fifth to chase Wade LeBlanc.

 The 36-year-old LeBlanc pitched 4 1/3 innings in making his first National League start since 2013 when he was with Miami.
 He took the rotation spot of John Gant, who was moved to the bullpen.